tankiet98/SuperStore-Dashboard/README.md

 # 📊 Superstore Sales Dashboard & Analysis

+## 📝 About This Project
+This project delivers a complete **business analysis of Superstore Sales (2014–2017)** using Excel/Google Sheets.
+It combines a KPI dashboard, yearly tracking, and cohort analysis to uncover trends, profitability issues, and customer retention patterns.
+The analysis highlights that while the company benefits from **strong customer loyalty**, it faces risks from **weak new customer acquisition** and **high revenue concentration** in a few states.

+---

 ## 📌 Project Overview
 This project analyzes sales data from a retail superstore with the objective of identifying key business insights and enabling data-driven decision making.
-Using **Excel/Google Sheets**, the project includes a comprehensive dashboard, yearly tracking reports, and a cohort analysis to evaluate customer behavior and retention.
+Using **Excel/Google Sheets**, the project includes:

+- A comprehensive **Dashboard** with KPIs and visualizations.
+- A **Yearly Tracking** sheet to monitor Net Sales, MoM growth, and Profit Margin.
+- A **Cohort Analysis** to evaluate retention and customer behavior.
+- A full set of **Insights** with observations, interpretations, and recommendations.

-The dataset (Superstore Sales) covers the period **2014–2017**, providing a multi-year view of performance across categories, segments, regions, and customers.
+The dataset (Superstore Sales) covers **2014–2017**, providing a multi-year view of performance across categories, segments, regions, and customers.

 ---